 http://www.prplastic.com/ These are the things you should look for in your selection process.
 I think they will be helpful.

 The ASPS site at www.plasticsurgery.org will also give you a list of board certified plastic surgeons in your area.

 We are always available if you decide you would ever want a consultation with Dr. Speron.
 He frequently sees patients from out of town and we try to make special provisions.

 Remember, no other plastic surgeon I know has ever had an ezine.
 They don't know how to tell others about what they do, what they should ask other surgeons etc. Some have a boring stuffy newsletter that is preprinted and they just add their name or something.
 This is not like that!
 You will not find useless stuff intended to get you to come in and see me and spend money in my office.
 Just help.
 Information.
 Remember, knowledge is power.

-By the way, Happy Valentine’s Day.
-I hope Cupid finds you all (whether you’re married or single)…
+By the way, Happy Easter.
+I hope you all have fun but stay healthy.

 Dr. Sam Speron